Lectures on mean curvature flow of surfaces: Open problems

-By our resolution of the mean-convex neighborhood conjecture and Brendle's classification of genus zero shrinkers, this would follow from a resolution of the multiplicity-one conjecture.

-\begin{openproblem}[Mean curvature flow proof of Smale conjecture] Is there a mean curvature flow proof of the Smale conjecture? \end{openproblem}
+\begin{openproblem}[Mean curvature flow proof of Smale conjecture] Is there a mean curvature flow proof of the Smale conjecture?\footnote{The $\pi_0$-part follows from \cite{BHH}, thanks to \cite{Brendle_sphere,CHH,DanielsHolgate,BK_mult1}, but showing that the higher homotopy groups also vanish requires more work.} \end{openproblem}

 In one of its many formulations, Smale's conjecture states that the space of embedded two-spheres in $\mathbb{R}^3$ is contractible.
 There is a geometric proof by Hatcher and a Ricci flow proof by Bamler-Kleiner, but it would be nice to have a direct proof by mean curvature flow.
-Likely, a resolution of the two-sphere conjecture, would yield such a proof.
-Another classical problem related to the two-sphere conjecture is:

-\begin{conjecture}[Lusternik-Schnirelman type conjecture] The three-sphere equipped with any Riemannian metric contains at least $4$ embedded minimal two-spheres. \end{conjecture}
+\begin{conjecture}[Yau's conjecture] The three-sphere equipped with any Riemannian metric contains at least $4$ embedded minimal two-spheres.\footnote{Recently, Wang and Zhou proved Yau's conjecture for generic metrics.} \end{conjecture}

-This is motivated by a classical result of Lusternik-Schnirelman and Grayson that establishes the existence of at least 3 closed embedded geodesics on the two-sphere with any metric.
-Simon-Smith proved that there always is at least $1$ embedded minimal two-sphere, and more recently with Ketover we found a second one for generic metrics.
+This is inspired by the classical work of Lusternik-Schnirelman and Grayson, which establishes the existence of at least 3 closed embedded geodesics on the two-sphere with any metric.

 Finally, let me mention two somewhat more open ended problems:

 \begin{openproblem}[Selection principle] Is there a selection principle for flowing out of conical singularities? \end{openproblem}